Alex3k/lgtm_hrdr/README.md

 # Introduction
-This project uses GCP to deploy a K8s cluster and deploy GEM and Grafana within it and all the require components for that to work across two regions.
-With this, you can see GEM and GE working in a fully HA and DR resistant environment.
+This project uses GCP to deploy a K8s cluster and deploy GEM, GEL, and Grafana within it and all the require components for that to work across two regions.
+With this, you can see GEM, GEL and GE working in a fully HA and DR resistant environment.
 This can be verified by deploying everything and then destroying a region and noticing that everything still works.

 ** You can only use this project if you work at Grafana Labs and have the ability to create licenses or you are working with Grafana Labs and can request a license **

 For each region this project will deploy spread
 - Grafana Enterprise Metrics (GEM) deployed across three zones
+- Grafana Enterprise Logs (GEL) deployed across three zones
 - Grafana Enterprise (GE) deployed across three zones
 - Grafana Agent pushing metrics from the kubernetes cluster to both regions GEM (Dual write)